ellsw063/Project-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - _TODO: What is the main advantage of automating configuration with Ansible?_
-Ansible allows for efficient deployment
+Ansible allows for efficient deployment of multi-step programs

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-- ...
-- ...
+- Step 1: Install Docker
+Step 2: Add Elastic Repository.
+Elastic repositories enable access to all the open-source software in the ELK stack.
+Step 3: Install Elasticsearch.
+Step 4: Install Kibana.
+Step 5: Install Logstash.
+Step 6: Install Filebeat.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)
+- Run `sudo docker container list -a` if you need to see your container's name.

+- Run `sudo docker ps` to view running containers.

+- Run `docker attach container_name` to get a shell on your Ansible container.

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: